 Recently, the Supreme Court has invalidated the broad liability waivers that are printed on the back of ski lift tickets.
 This has made the liability/accountability of Oregon ski injury lawsuits a topic of which many are wondering who should be at fault.
 Injured skiers are arguing that a ski resort can not alienate themselves completely from the liability of injuries that happen while using their facilities.
-Lauren Bagley, who had a song injured at Mont Chancellor in 2006 supports this idea.
+Lauren Bagley, who had a son injured at Mount Bachelor in 2006 supports this idea.

 Oregon Ski Injury Lawsuit Support

 Her son was 18 when he fell on a jump and now is paralyzed for life.
 Since then the ski resort has not been found at fault but this new invalidation of the liability waiver opens a discussion on whether there is some accountability to be had by the ski resort.
 The argument confronts the idea that man-operated equipment and enhancements to the slope should be under the liability of the ski resort.
 The argument solidifies the idea that blame is always placed on the skier and never shifted to the large ski facilities.
 This use to be supported by a 1979 Oregon law declared skiing an inherently risky activity and therefore shields the ski operators for liability in most instances.